 - A. Annual Inventory Priorities.
-The Historic Preservation Board or its designee, as determined by the City Manager, shall submit to the City Commission an annual report that recommends priorities for the disbursement of Historic Public Art Funds as they become available. - B. Master Art Plan and Guidelines.
-The Cultural Development Board after review by the Arts Advisory Panel shall recommend a Public Art Master Art Plan, which shall be reviewed and recommended by the Board of Architects specifically to consider locations recommended for future placement of artwork.
+The Historic Preservation Board or its designee, as determined by the City Manager, shall submit to the City Commission an annual report that recommends priorities for the disbursement of Historic Public Art Funds as they become available. - AB.
+Master Art Plan and Guidelines.
+The Cultural Development Board shall recommend a Public Art Master Art Plan, which shall be reviewed and recommended by the Board of Architects specifically to consider locations recommended for future placement of artwork.
 The recommendation of each Board shall be subject to final review and approval by the City Commission.
 If approved, the Master Art Plan will govern location and selection criteria for art work.
 Written Guidelines shall include policies and procedures for managing City-initiated public art projects, guiding Developers who have an Art in Public Places requirement, and managing the Art Acquisition Fund and Historic Public Art Fund.
-The Guidelines shall govern the manner and method of submission of proposed works of art to the Cultural Development Board, the process by which the Arts Advisory Panel shall make recommendations to the Cultural Development Board, and the process by which the Cultural Development Board shall recommend to the Coral Gables City Commission. - C. Accounting.
-The Historic Preservation Board and the Cultural Development Board, or their designees as determined by the City Manager, shall each submit an annual report providing a detailed accounting of monies spent or earmarked for future expenditures from the Funds to the City Manager. - D. Selection of Public Art by the City Using the Art Acquisition Fund.
-The selection of Public Art using the Art Acquisition Fund, shall be by Resolution of the Coral Gables City Commission upon recommendation by the Economic SustainabilityHistorical Resources & Cultural Arts Department and Cultural Development Board with the assistance of the Arts Advisory Panel, as needed.
+The Guidelines shall govern the manner and method of submission of proposed works of art to the Cultural Development Board, the process by which the Arts Advisory Panel shall make recommendations to the Cultural Development Board, and the process by which the Cultural Development Board shall recommend to the Coral Gables City Commission. - BC.
+Accounting.
+The Historic Preservation Board and the Cultural Development Board, or their designees as determined by the City Manager, shall each submit an annual report providing a detailed accounting of monies spent or earmarked for future expenditures from the Funds to the City Manager. - CD.
+Selection of Public Art by the City Using the Art Acquisition Fund.
+The selection of Public Art using the Art Acquisition Fund, shall be by Resolution of the Coral Gables City Commission upon recommendation by the Economic Sustainability Historical Resources & Cultural Arts Department and Cultural Development Board with the assistance of the Arts Advisory Panel, as needed.
 The principles governing selection criteria for Public Art are more fully set forth in the Guidelines and Master Art Plan, but at a minimum shall require that works of art satisfy all of the following: - 1.
 Are publicly accessible. - 2.
-Are created by an a pre-qualified Artist as determined per the Guidelines. - 3.
+Are created by an Artist. - 3.
 Demonstrate excellence in aesthetic quality, workmanship, innovation and creativity; - 4.
 Are appropriate in scale, form, content and of materials/media suitable for the site; - 5.
 Demonstrate feasibility in terms of budget, timeline, safety, durability, operation, maintenance, conservation, security and/or storage and siting; and - 6.
-Bring diversity to the City's public art collection in terms of media, artistic discipline and/or artistic approach.
+Bring diversity to the City's public art collection in terms of media, artistic discipline and/or artistic approach. - DE.
+Ownership and Maintenance. - 1.
+The City shall be deemed the owner of and shall retain title to each work of Public Art acquired using either of the Funds.
+The City is charged with the custody, supervision, and preservation of such works of art. - 2.
+Artists, as part of any contractual agreement with the City for the provision of a work of art, shall be required to submit to the Cultural Development Board a "Maintenance and Inventory Sheet", including the annual cost projections, which details the maintenance and ongoing care of the work and signage/credit recommendations.
+The City may require an assessment by a professional conservator.